How to Write the Georgetown University Essays 2025-2026

 A few tips for your response:

 For many students, sports are likely one of the first topics that come to mind when thinking about significant activities outside of the classroom.
-However, since they are a very common topic for prompt responses, essays about sports can often fall prey to cliché themes that may get lost in a sea of other sports-related essays.
+However, since that is a very common topic for extracurricular essays, responses about sports can often fall prey to cliché themes that may get lost in a sea of other sports-related essays.

 If you choose to write about a sport, be very thoughtful about how you frame your experience.
 Think about what makes your experience stand out from other applicants’ sports stories.